xmkevinchen/CKMessagesKit/README.md

 ## Getting Started

 Checkout the **Sample** project in the repository

+Use Carthage to download the dependencies of the Sample project

 ## TODO
 1. Re-design the CKMessageDataViewCell to make more following the SOLID principle